commonsearch/cosr-about/content/pages/developer/tutorials/analyzing-the-web-with-spark-on-ec2.md

 We should now choose an instance type and a number of machines in our cluster.
 Our pipeline is usually CPU-bound, so the most important metric will be the number of cores.
 The [C4 instance family](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/c4-instances.html) has the best CPU performance/cost ratio, and it usually takes around 15 minutes for a C4 core to index a full Common Crawl segment.

-For this example, this means that if we want to process the whole Common Crawl, we will need (15/60) * 30000 = 7500 CPU hours.
+So for this example, if we want to process the whole Common Crawl, we will need (15/60) * 30000 = 7500 CPU hours.
 If we want to run it in 24 hours, we will need 9 `c4.8xlarge` instances with 36 CPUs each.
 You could also do it in just a couple hours with more instances, but you might need to ask for a raise in [EC2 limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) to be able to launch tens of them at once.

 Once you have the configuration of your cluster filled in your `flintrock.yaml` file, you are ready to launch the cluster!
 Open a console in the [cosr-ops repository](https://github.com/commonsearch/cosr-ops) and just like the previous step, do this to enter the container: